indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_remote_signing_protocol.rst

 Generically, the mechanism to join a session is expressed through a **session join string**, or SJS.

+The SJS is ultimately a CBOR encoded array of length 2.
+The array's elements
+are:

+* (string) The scheme being used.
+* (varied) The payload for that scheme.

-To end-users, a SJS is an opaque UTF-8 string.
+But to end-users it is an opaque string.

+The SJS can be encoded as:

-To machines, the SJS is Base64 using the RFC 3548 *URL safe* character set with optional (``=``) padding.
-The encoded value is a CBOR array of length 2.
-The array's elements are a string denoting the scheme and a variable type value holding the payload for that scheme.
+* Base64 using the RFC 3548 *URL safe* character set with optional ``=``
+  padding.
+* PEM using ``SESSION JOIN STRING`` as the armoring tag.

 In general, the *session join string* is shared out-of-band with the other peer, who uses it to join the session.